 Then, consider what your biggest failures have in common, and why your business found these initiatives so challenging.
-You’ll likely that certain mistakes could have been avoided while others just didn’t play to your business’s strengths.
+You’ll likely find that certain mistakes could have been avoided while others just didn’t play to your business’s strengths.

 New businesses often shape their brands by taking on a unique challenge that will almost certainly help them win over a massive audience.
 Think of how many food and drink companies revolve around the use of specific ingredients that their customers love.
 Acquiring these ingredients and forming a supply chain might be extremely difficult.
 At the end of the tunnel, however, is the reward of being the only company that can offer this type of product.
-All the work that went into forming the company allowed them to skip the work of developing a unique brand identity.
+All the work that went into forming the company allowed them to skip the task of developing a unique brand identity.

 Branding is a lot easier when your values are directly related to what you do at work every day.
-You know what makes your company stand out and you don’t have to try too hard to show it to your customers.
+You know what makes your company stand out, and you don’t have to try too hard to show it to your customers.

 5. The Analogy Game

 The analogy exercise works best when multiple team members participate.
 Each person thinks of one business in another industry with similar qualities to yours, and then one business in another industry with similar qualities to one of your key competitors.
-These companies could mirror you and your competitor in several areas, like target customer, marketing voice, or customer service strategy.
+These companies could mirror you and your competitor in several areas, like target customers, marketing voice, or customer service strategy.